cherylepatrick/DUNESchoolInteractions/README.md

 # DUNESchoolInteractions
-Exercises for my first interactions activity at the DUNE summer school 2021
+Exercises for my first interactions activity at the DUNE summer school 2021, adapted to run on the Edinburgh machines

 - Example1.C - Draws the nu_mu flux
 - Exercise1.C - Flux exercise